yamizi/Adversarial-Embedding/README.md

 Recommended citation: Ghamizi, S., Cordy, M., Papadakis, M., & Traon, Y.L.
 (2021).
 Evasion Attack STeganography: Turning Vulnerability Of Machine Learning To Adversarial Attacks Into A Real-world Application.
 Proceedings / IEEE International Conference on Computer Vision.
 IEEE International Conference on Computer Vision.

 This project is now a Pytorch project.
-If you want the previous version (with SATA algorithm), please check the branch "master-SATA"
+If you want the previous version (with SATA algorithm and *Tensorflow*), please check the branch "master-SATA"

-The "EAST" branch contains the exact version of the code of the ICCV - AROW paper The "main" branch will contain the new code and updates of our Steganography package.
+The "main" branch will contain the new code and updates of our Steganography package (With *Pytorch*).

 ## Prerequisite